-138. Coccia, The Life of Plants, 139.
-See, for example, Kimmerer, Braiding Sweetgrass.
-140. Coccia, The Life of Plants, 27.
-141. Ibid.
-142. Ibid.
-143. Ibid.
-144. Coccia, The Life of Plants, 37.
-145. Ibid.
+138. Coccia, The Life of Plants,

+139. See, for example, Kimmerer, Braiding Sweetgrass.

 146. Coccia, The Life of Plants, 53.
-147. Ibid.
+147. lbid.

 148. Coccia, The Life of Plants, 37.
-149. lbid.
-150. lbid.
+149. Ibid.

 151. Coccia, The Life of Plants, 37-38.

 152. Kershaw, Theatre Ecology, 24.

+within a performance but in terms of performance and its environment, in the sense that performances have consequences for their environment and have an impact on the fluid space they exist in, whether we intend it or not.

 Living beings are making worlds.
 Vegetation is perhaps the best demonstration of the constant and ongoing transformation of the environment.
 "The existence of plants is, by itself, a global modification of the cosmic environment, because...
-'To be' means for them, to make world [faire monde]."153 Consequently, Coccia emphasises "that the existence of every living being is necessarily a cosmogonic act and that a world is always, simultaneously a condition of possibility and a product of the life it hosts."154 Or, to put it in other words, "[e]very organism is the invention of a way of producing the world..."155 In making performances, we are conditioned by and dependent on the world, and the circumstances in which we perform.
+'To be' means for them, to make world [faire monde]."
+Consequently, Coccia emphasises "that the existence of every living being is necessarily a cosmogonic act and that a world is always, simultaneously a condition of possibility and a product of the life it hosts."
+Or, to put it in other words, "[e] very organism is the invention of a way of producing the world..."
+In making performances, we are conditioned by and dependent on the world, and the circumstances in which we perform.
 And we are simultaneously producing those worlds and those circumstances on an imaginary level, imagining them into existence, quite literally, in the places where we perform our actions with the beings that we change by our exchanges with them.
 Considering this, where to perform, with whom and in what manner, becomes a huge decision.

 Moreover, there is no way to enclose oneself into an inspiring experimental laboratory, disregarding the rest of the world.
-According to Coccia, there are no separate niches or life-worlds that could keep us seemingly isolated from others, because "[b]eing in the world means to exercise influence especially outside one's own space, outside one's own habitat, outside one's own niche."156 According to him "the totality of the world one lives in... is and will always be infested by others."157 Thus, "the world is by definition the life of others: the ensemble of other living beings."158 In this sense, we perform for, with, and on each other, regardless of whatever we do.
+According to Coccia, there are no separate niches or life-worlds that could keep us seemingly isolated from others, because "[b]eing in the world means to exercise influence especially outside one's own space, outside one's own habitat, outside one's own niche."
+According to him "the totality of the world one lives in... is and will always be infested by others."
+Thus, "the world is by definition the life of others: the ensemble of other living beings."
+In this sense, we perform for, with, and on each other, regardless of whatever we do.

-"To recognize that the world is a space of immersion," Coccia writes, means "that there are no real or stable frontiers."159 Again, he uses breathing as an example: "The air we breathe is not a purely geological or mineral reality /--/ but rather the breath of other living beings.
-It is a by-product of 'the lives of others'."160 Through the breath, our dependence on vegetation becomes obvious, in that we cannot survive without the oxygen they produce; "every day we feed off the gaseous excretions of plants.
-We could not live but off the life of others."161 Immersion can be understood as a result of "the fact that life is always its own environment and that, because of this, it circulates from body to body, from subject to subject, from place to place."162
+"To recognize that the world is a space of immersion," Coccia writes, means "that there are no real or stable frontiers."
+Again, he uses breathing as an example: "The air we breathe is not a purely geological or mineral reality /--/ but rather the breath of other living beings.
+It is a by-product of 'the lives of others'."
+Through the breath, our dependence on vegetation becomes obvious, in that we cannot survive without the oxygen they produce; "every day we feed off the gaseous excretions of plants.
+We could not live but off the life of others."
+Immersion can be understood as a result of "the fact that life is always its own environment and that, because of this, it circulates from body to body, from subject to subject, from place to place."